sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

             pkgs/     # install, patch, and metadata from spkgs src/
             setup.py
-            module_list.py
+            sage_setup/ # Additional data and utilities used by setup.py
             ...
             sage/       # sage library (formerly devel/sage-main/sage)
             ext/        # extra sage resources (formerly devel/ext-main) mac-app/    # would no longer have to awkwardly be in extcode bin/        # the scripts in local/bin that are tracked upstream/       # tarballs of upstream sources
         local/          # installed binaries

 Python Sage library code goes into ``src/`` and uses the following conventions.
 Directory names may be plural (e.g. ``rings``) and file